overture-stack/website/markdown/documentation/dms/installation/test-upload/index.md

 # Download and Configure Score Client

 Next, you must download and configure the Score client.
-This command-line client is to upload and download data files to and from your configured object storage service.
+This command-line client is used to upload and download data files to and from your configured object storage service.
 To understand how to use Score in more detail, see [here](../../../score).

 1. Download and unzip the latest Score client from [here](https://artifacts.oicr.on.ca/artifactory/dcc-release/bio/overture/score-client/%5BRELEASE%5D/score-client-%5BRELEASE%5D-dist.tar.gz) or do so from your terminal command line, then switch to the unzipped directory: